 The 2017 MacBook Pro release date may be just around the corner.
 Yes, the current MacBook Pro is only a couple of months old, but there are plenty of buyers eagerly waiting for the 2017 MacBook Pro update before buying.

-Signs point to a 2017 MacBook Pro release date as soon as June at WWDC 2017 when Apple gathers developers together to talk about iOS 11 and the new version of MacOS.
+Signs point to a 2017 MacBook Pro release date in June at WWDC 2017 when Apple gathers developers together to talk about iOS 11 and the new version of MacOS.
 The Apple Store is down this morning as Apple begins WWDC 2017 prep and we expect to see this new MacBook announced on stage.